OffRange/OffRange/README.md

 # Hi, I'm Davis Wolfermann (OffRange)!

 Welcome to my GitHub profile!
 I'm Davis born on July 23, 2005, a passionate individual who enjoys creating secure solutions and exploring the fascinating field of artificial intelligence.
-Currently, I'm about to graduate from high school, striving to expand my knowledge and skills.
+I recently graduated from high school and am now pursuing a degree in Cyber Security at the "Hochschule Mittweida - University of Applied Sciences", where I continue to expand my knowledge and skills.

 ## Projects